Aliases for RFX5 Gene

 GeneCards Summary for RFX5 Gene

 RFX5 (Regulatory Factor X, 5 (Influences HLA Class II Expression)) is a Protein Coding gene.
-Diseases associated with RFX5 include bare lymphocyte syndrome, type ii, complementation group c and mhc class ii deficiency.
+Diseases associated with RFX5 include bare lymphocyte syndrome, type ii, complementation group c and immunodeficiency by defective expression of hla class 2.
 Among its related pathways are Tuberculosis and Allograft rejection.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for RFX5 Gene

 Activates transcription from class II MHC promoters.
 Recognizes X-boxes.
 Mediates cooperative binding between RFX and NF-Y. RFX binds the X1 box of MHC-II promoters